Skip to content

 Apparently, greenways and bike paths deserve red tape.
 Mark Gorton

-State lawmakers are cool on Gov. Hochul’s proposal to streamline the State Environmental Quality Review Act (SEQRA) process, and in the process, working to keep the status quo on what can be protracted bike path construction.
+State lawmakers are cool on Gov. Hochul’s proposal to streamline the State Environmental Quality Review Act process, and in the process, working to keep the status quo on what can be protracted bike path construction.

 According to NY1’s Bernadette Hogan, the Assembly wants to narrow the governor’s proposal to speed up project approvals and lessen the possibility for lawsuits by focusing primarily on housing, but restricting where it can be built, requiring more stringent labor agreements and sunsetting the changes in 2029.